-We’ve often heard of the 10/20/30 PowerPoint rule – Use no more than 10 slides, speak for no longer that 20 minutes, and use no smaller than 30 font size.
+We’ve often heard of the 10/20/30 PowerPoint rule – Use no more than 10 slides, speak for no longer than 20 minutes, and use no smaller than 30 font size (or 20 in the copy).
 We think this is a pretty good guide, as it’s generally a good idea to spend around 1.5 to 3 minutes on each slide.
 This equates to roughly:

 Again, these are not hard and fast rules, but more so a good rule of thumb.
 Remember – don’t become a slave to your slides, and there’s no need to stand there with a stopwatch timing each slide to the precise second.
 Be sure to allow yourself plenty of time to practice before delivering your presentation, so you can nail the timing of your slides smoothly and naturally.

 What are your top tips for creating effective slide presentations that won’t have you arrested for killing your audience with boredom?

 Further reading: Make friends with your slides: Go Slide-Surfing